interzoid/interzoid-platform/company-name-matching/snowflake-examples/README.md

 # Company Name Matching with Snowflake

-This directory contains **Snowflake integration examples** for the **Interzoid Company Name Matching API**, designed to help data engineers, analytics teams, and platform architects identify similar, duplicate, or inconsistent company and organization names at scale.
+This directory contains **Snowflake integration examples** for the **Interzoid Company Name Matching API**, designed to help data engineers, analytics teams, and platform architects identify and match similar, duplicate, or inconsistent company and organization names at scale.

-These examples demonstrate how to generate and use **AI-powered similarity keys** inside Snowflake to improve **data quality, entity resolution, deduplication, and analytics accuracy**.
+These examples demonstrate how to generate and use **AI-powered similarity keys** inside Snowflake (using user-defined functions) to improve **data quality, entity resolution, deduplication, and analytics accuracy**.

 ---